oWoo01/BDT/README.md

 This project aims to provide reliable simulation tools to:

-- Calculate surface energies accurately.
-- Simulate crack tip behavior under various theoretical models (screening, blunting).
-- Analyze the temperature-dependent loading of stress intensity factors (K) in crack systems.
+- Analyze the brittle-to-ductile transition in BCC.
 - Facilitate better understanding of fracture mechanics at the atomic scale through LAMMPS simulations.

 ## Notes